Quantum Linear System Solvers: A Survey of Algorithms and Applications: Quantum Linear Systems Algorithms

 This emphasizes why the qubitized walk is a good unitary choice for solving the QLSP.
-By considering the Hamiltonian from the AQC approach, given in \cref{eq:Ham_prob}, which is used to solve the QLSP, we can construct the quantum walk $W_T(t)$.
-This approach enables us to map all eigenvalues and then the spectral gap of $H(t)$ onto $W_T(t)$, allowing for the application of the discrete adiabatic theorem.
-In this framework, we can analyze everything through the unitary operator $W_T(t)$ and its gap, thereby simplifying the evolution by removing the need for unitary evolution via the truncated Dyson series and consequently eliminating the additional logarithmic dependence in the adiabatic component.
-Similarly to the continuous approaches, the algorithm concludes with the eigenstate filtering algorithm, which is simpler than the continuous versions that have to search the angles for QVST, which requires $O(\kappa \log(1/\varepsilon))$ walk steps.
+By considering the Hamiltonian used to solve the QLSP with the continuous AQC, given in \cref{eq:Ham_prob}, we can construct the quantum walk operator $W_T(t)$.
+This approach enables us to map all eigenvalues and the spectral gap of $H(t)$ onto $W_T(t)$ and allows the application of the discrete adiabatic theorem.
+In this framework, we perform the analysis at the level of the unitary operator $W_T(t)$ and its gap.
+This greatly simplifies the evolution as it removes the need for `compiling' the evolution via the truncated Dyson series and consequently eliminates the logarithmic complexity overhead in the adiabatic component.
+Similarly to the continuous approaches, the algorithm concludes with the eigenstate filtering algorithm.
+In the discrete case, this is simpler as it is not necessary to search for angles to perform QSVT; then, the number of walk steps are $O(\kappa \log(1/\varepsilon))$.